laelabaugh/olist-ecommerce-revenue-analysis/README.md

 ### Overview of Findings

-The Olist marketplace grew steadily from late 2016 through mid-2018, with year-over-year revenue increases averaging 68% when comparing January-August periods.
-Key performance indicators show a healthy e-commerce operation with R$21.5 million in delivered order revenue from 60,596 unique customers.
-Around 80% of customers gave 4 or 5 stars, indicating solid overall satisfaction.
+The Olist marketplace grew steadily from late 2016 through mid-2018; year-over-year revenue increases averaged 68% when comparing January-August periods.
+Key performance indicators show healthy e-commerce operation with R$21.5 million in delivered order revenue from 60,596 unique customers.
+Around 80% of customers gave 4 or 5 stars, which indicators solid overall satisfaction.

 The analysis reveals three main areas of focus.
 First, the Southeast region accounts for 58% of revenue, with Sao Paulo alone at 34%.
-Secondly, the top 3 product categories make up 38% of revenue, leaving category diversification opportunities beyond these top performers.
-Thirdly, delivery performance appears consistent across regions, but remote areas may still have room for improvement.
+Secondly, the top 3 product categories make up 38% of revenue, which leaves opportunities for category diversification beyond these top performers.
+Thirdly, delivery performance seems consistent across regions, but remote areas may still have room for improvement.

 ### Key Performance Indicators (2016-2018)